 After a long day in the sun, there is nothing better than taking a nice long shower.
 But, there is also nothing worse than your tub starting to fill up with water after just a minute or two of the water running.
 When your tub suddenly becomes a pool, that probably means that your drain is clogged.
 Hair, soap scum, and dirt are the three main causes of a clogged shower drain.
 When this happens, water stops draining and your left bathing in dirty shower water.

-A plumbing snake is a tool that allows for easy cleaning of your shower drain.
+A plumbing snake is like a snake to unclog shower drain.
+It is a tool that allows easy cleaning of your shower drain.
 This tool reaches down into your bath tub’s drain and pulls out any gunk that is causing a blockage.
 Unlike plungers, shower snakes have the ability to really pull up the thick stuff if done correctly.
 Are you experiencing a clogged shower drain?
 To restore the flow of water in your drain, use this 6 step guide to become familiar with how to use a plumbing snake.

 Snaking a Drain: 6 Easy Steps

-A plumbing snake is a long-coiled and flexible piece of metal that goes into your shower’s drain, fishes out the gunk, and successfully pulls out any hair or scum.
-To snake your drain, you will be required to insert and rotate this tool in your shower’s drain to disassemble the clog.
+A plumbing snake for shower drain is a long-coiled and flexible piece of metal that goes into your shower’s drain, fishes out the gunk, and successfully pulls out any hair or scum.
+For snaking a shower drain, you will be required to insert and rotate this tool in your shower’s drain to disassemble the clog.

 Step 1: Grab a Towel & Garbage Bag

-Start by prepping your space.
-Snaking a drain can sometimes be messy and smelly depending on how long the build-up has been sitting in your drain.
+Prior to using the plumbing snake, start by prepping your space and understand how to snake a shower drain.
+Snaking a shower drain can sometimes be messy and smelly depending on how long the build-up has been sitting in your drain.
 Prep your space by laying a towel out on the ground next to your tub, putting on disposable (or reusable) gloves, and getting a trash bag or trash can ready to throw out the gunk from your drain.

 Step 2: Insert the Plumbing Snake in the Drain

 After prepping your space, insert the head of the plumbing snake into your shower drain.
-This sometimes takes a bit of wiggling, as it’s important not to force the plumbing snake head into your shower drain to prevent pipe damage.
+To prevent pipe damage, do not apply too much pressure while you are using the plumbing snake.
+If you're struggling insert the plumbing snake, we recommend wiggling it into the pipe.
 Some showers have p-traps or arm traps.
 Either of these traps can be removed and should be cleaned prior to using your plumbing snake to unclog your shower drain.
 Sometimes gunk is also trapped in pipes, which may mean that the floor drain itself isn’t the culprit of the clogging.

 Step 3: Apply a Small Amount of Pressure & Rotate the Plumbing Snake